TOP 10 BOOKS THAT EVERY ARCHITECT SHOULD READ

 Jonathan Glancey is an architectural critic and writer; and who doesn’t want to know about the architectural marvels in our world from the perspective of a critic itself!!
 This book focuses on buildings specifically, giving a visual tour of more than 350 world’s greatest buildings of different architectural styles starting from the Great Pyramids of Giza in Egypt to Burj Khalifa in Dubai and beyond.

-2. Architecture: Form, Space, and Order (Francis D.K.
-Ching)
+2. Architecture: Form, Space, and Order by Francis D.K.
+Ching

 One of the best selling architecture book.
 If you want to gain a basic understanding of design, this book should be your first, and of every architect or architecture student in the world.
 Ching starts with the most basic elements of geometry–points, lines, planes, volumes–and demonstrates how they can be combined and organized to create architectural forms.
 It has a lot of sketches that visually binds the reader to itself.
 It should be kept in mind that the goal of the book is to examine the underlying properties of architecture (geometry, proportion, arrangement) and not to introduce architecture history or movements.

-3. The Architecture Reference & Specification Book: Everything Architects Need To Know Every Day (Julia McMorrough)
+3. The Architecture Reference & Specification Book: Everything Architects Need To Know Every Day by Julia McMorrough

 This book is an excellent attempt to formalize the most important and useful precious bits of information, hard-won from years of experience.
 It has everything, from the basics of architectural drawing and sketching to building codes.
 There is an entire section devoted to hand-drafting implements and methodologies.
 The book presents the “tip of the iceberg ” means essentials of topics that will require deeper study.
 In nutshell, it’s a handy little book to keep in a drawer at your desk.

-4. 101 Things I Learned In Architecture School (Matthew Frederick)
+4. 101 Things I Learned In Architecture School by Matthew Frederick

 The opening of this book eloquently states exactly how it feels to be in design school. it was directed toward the creative process for people actually designing work, and there was little for non-architects trying to learn about the field.
 It is a great introduction to design terms, principles, and concepts.
 It opens up a sense of appreciation for layout and design.
 The 101 things are each given a page and an accompanying illustration.
 The book is about the mental process of developing the design.

-5. The New Old House: Historic & Modern Architecture Combined (Marc Kristal)
+5. The New Old House: Historic & Modern Architecture Combined by Marc Kristal

 The New Old House presents 18 private historic homes, from North America to Europe, and traces the ingenious ways architects have refreshed them for a new generation.
 After reading the stories that accompany the photographs, you will feel that you have understood how architects see the world because Kristal captures the reader’s imagination with his virtuoso writing.
 These projects address such timely factors as sustainability, multiculturalism, preservation, and style, and demonstrate the unique beauty and elegance that comes from the interweaving of modernity and history.

-6. Sir Banister Fletcher’s: History of Architecture (Fletcher)
+6. Sir Banister Fletcher’s: History of Architecture by

 This book has almost everything about the Architecture, so you can say it is an easy-to-use reference book with all the world’s major architecture described, explained and, in many cases, fully illustrated.
 The number of hands drawn illustrations in this book is mind-boggling.
 If you want to know anything about the architectural techniques that have ever existed in the history of whole mankind, this is the book you need to have.